International Interests of Economics and Management Faculty (Simplified Chinese)

 Several faculty members in Albion College's Economics and Management Department have international interests:

 Vicki Baker teaches E&M 362, International Management.
 She has supervised a management project conducted by a joint team of students from Albion College and from ESCIA, a business school in France.
 She visited France and Greece in spring 2011 in an effort to secure international project opportunities for Albion College students.
+As part of the Michigan Colleges Alliance (of which Albion College is a member), Vicki is part of the Global Leadership Development Program team for Shape Corporation (headquarters in Grand Haven, MI).
+Vicki is working with high potential individuals at Shape to train them for leadership advancement within the global company.
+She was in China and will be in Mexico as part of this executive education training which she helped develop and deliver.

 Zhen Li received her B.A. degree at Peking University before obtaining her Ph.D. from Princeton University.
 She teaches E&M 363, The Chinese Economy; E&M 365, International Finance; and E&M 366, International Trade.
 She has done research on equity market liberalization in developing countries.
 She is a native speaker of Mandarin.

-Albion's Economics and Management Curriculum
+Economics and Management Curriculum

 Albion College offers a four-year Bachelor of Arts degree program in many different fields, including economics and management.
-We do not offer a master’s in business administration (MBA) or a master’s or doctoral degree in economics.

 Our curriculum prepares students to analyze, decide, and lead in business, government, or nonprofit organizations.
-Areas of emphasis within the Economics and Management Department include accounting, economics, finance, general business, human resources, and international business and international economics.
+Areas of emphasis within the Economics and Management Department include economics, general business, human resources, and international business and economics.
 We offer all of the courses needed to be eligible to take the CPA exam.
 Many of our students participate in Albion's Gerstacker Institute for Business and Management.

 Admission, Costs, and General Information